berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * Support calling of a user specified Function to validate field contents.
 * Support calling of user specified URI to validate field contents.
 * Add support for a Widget Icon that is added in addition to the label field Widget Icon that is rendered before the actual Widget when specified.
+* Add formatting function to take something like a REPattern and reformat with spaces.
+Hook into a formatting RE pattern in metadata.
+* AutoSuggest:  Support preserving original values for display even though we must remove punctuation and uppercase to normalize for storage.
+* AutoSuggest:  Support  allowing optional  prefilter eg:  Filter on FirstName based on Presence of Zipcode.
 * Add support for basic validators functions demonstrate with zipcode and state using server side services.
 * Dates Widget: Allow parsing of dates in common text formats into form required for the date widget.
 Also allow reformat into desired format for sending back to service.
 * respect data type specifier in widget rather than keeping as text